arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The IP address is the device address when using the Modbus TCP.
 If you attach the Opta™ and leave the ethernet configuration as default, the external *Dynamic Host Configuration Protocol (DHCP)* server will provide an IP address by assigning automatically for the Opta™.
 You will later need to scan for the address and use that IP address as the device address of the Opta™.

 The Opta™ can also be configured manually with a specific IP address.
 This method is viable to assign devices with specific addresses to operate under certain policies if required.
-To do this, you need to define the IP setting by enabling the sketch found within the `Resources` tab of the PLC IDE.
+To do this, you need to define the IP setting by effectuating the sketch found within the `Resources` tab of the PLC IDE.
 The following image shows what the configuration could look like.

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)